mjaroszewski1979/project_01/README.md

 # project_01
-Web app build with Flask using extensions like smtplib and g to provide login functionality and sending email messages.
+Web app build with Flask using custom CSS properties and touch of JS.